Audition Songs by Musical

-The Best Audition Songs for Come From Away
+Audition Songs for Come From Away – By Vocal Type

-If you’re looking for audition songs for Come From Away, it’s best to choose a folk/rock song from contemporary musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Come From Away, it’s fitting to choose a folk/rock song from contemporary musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Come From Away premiered in 2013, the audition songs below are drawn from musicals between the 2000s and 2020s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.